Hatito from the Chief of the Piqua Shawnee Tribe:

 In 1984, under the Davis-Strong Act, the Alabama State Legislature established the Alabama Indian Affairs Commission to "... deal fairly and effectively with Indian affairs ... [and to] promote recognition of the right of Indians to pursue cultural and religious traditions...."

-Since establishing the Alabama Indian Affairs Commission nearly thirty-four years ago, the State of Alabama has officially recognized nine American Indian tribes including the Piqua Shawnee Tribe.
+Since establishing the Alabama Indian Affairs Commission nearly thirty-four years ago, the State of Alabama Indian Affairs Commission has lawfully voted and officially recognized nine American Indian tribes including the Piqua Shawnee Tribe.

 The state government has promoted the recognition of the Piqua Shawnee Tribe's contributions to Alabama including designating Columbus Day to be jointly celebrated as American Indian Heritage Day.